adap/flower/examples/pytorch-federated-variational-autoencoder/README.md

 pip install -e .
 ```

-## Run the Example
+## Run the Project

-You can run your `ClientApp` and `ServerApp` in both _simulation_ and
-_deployment_ mode without making changes to the code.
-If you are starting
-with Flower, we recommend you using the _simulation_ model as it requires
-fewer components to be launched manually.
-By default, `flwr run` will make
-use of the Simulation Engine.
+You can run your Flower project in both _simulation_ and _deployment_ mode without making changes to the code.
+If you are starting with Flower, we recommend you using the _simulation_ mode as it requires fewer components to be launched manually.
+By default, `flwr run` will make use of the Simulation Engine.

 ### Run with the Simulation Engine